 Are ad blockers illegal?

-Ad blockers are not illegal.
-When social media platforms try to force ad-blocking detection technologies without your consent, that is illegal.
+Ad blockers are not illegal, but don't be surprised if social media and streaming platforms try to block the use of ad blockers.
+However, when social media platforms try to force ad-blocking detection technologies without your consent, that is illegal.

 AdLock vs. AdGuard: which is better?